Winters and You: Making the Most of the Indoor Season

 For some of us, coffee feels too “workday” to be comforting as a drink for the home.
 Your average cup of joe with a dash of milk and agave syrup, while familiar, can seem tired and old when you’re stuck inside trying to make your own indoor winter wonderland.
 To give yourself that extra boost that lasts throughout the day, start with a matcha latte instead.

 Matcha is an antioxidant-rich superfood that increases the metabolism and gives you clean caffeine energy.
 But not all matcha lattes are created equal, as everyone has their own taste.
 Start by blooming your matcha powder in hot water with a whisk, then froth and add in the milk and sweetener of your choice.
 The G+S team often use a little honey in our matcha lattes.
 For a dairy-free option, you can substitute in almond milk.
+You can learn more about matcha and green tea in general here.

 Take Up a Craft